Blue And Pink Celestial Self Care CTA Instagram Post-1

 Read more about Legionella Training and how to undertake a proper risk assessment >

-Lack of Legionella training have resulted in the following:
+Lack of Legionella training has resulted in the following:

-• Bupa, Brentwood care home legionnaires' death in 2015: Manager was too busy to do necessary Legionella training.
-The HSE reported a number of failings in relation to temperature control, TMV’s, dead legs, record keeping and not implementing recommendations.
+• Bupa, Brentwood care home Legionnaires' disease death in 2015: The manager was too busy to do necessary Legionella training.
+The HSE reported several failings in relation to temperature control, TMVs, dead legs, record keeping and not implementing recommendations.

-• Brighton & Sussex University Hospitals NHS FT fined for the death of a susceptible patient in 2011.
-Due to serious control failures and a lack of sufficient instruction, training and supervision in order to make an informed decision for appropriate action to be taken.
+• Brighton & Sussex University Hospitals NHS FT was fined for the death of a susceptible patient in 2011.
+Due to serious control failures and a lack of sufficient instruction, training, and supervision to make an informed decision for appropriate action to be taken.

 Articles like these highlight the considerable pressure to ensure the right steps are being taken to manage and assess the risk of exposure to legionella and how essential Legionella training is.

-In order to ensure compliance to the aforementioned legal considerations and regulation, it’s advised that all key stakeholders [RP / AP / CP to name a few possible roles] with a water quality responsibility partake in water hygiene Legionella training and demonstrate key competencies in this regard.
+To ensure compliance with the aforementioned legal considerations and regulations, it’s advised that all key stakeholders (RP / AP / CP to name a few possible roles) with a water quality responsibility partake in water hygiene Legionella training and demonstrate key competencies in this regard.

 The Water Safety Group (WSG) within its defined Terms of Reference has responsibility for developing and ensuring compliance to training matrices, which should be reviewed by the WSG periodically.